Agbamuche-Mbu: Born in Kano, 4 Other Facts About New INEC Acting Chair as Mahmood Yakubu Hands Over

 FCT, Abuja - Professor Mahmood Yakubu has officially handed over duties to May Agbamuche-Mbu, who has been appointed acting national chairperson of the Independent National Electoral Commission (INEC).

-Agbamuche-Mbu, the longest-serving national commissioner in the commission, assumed the role on Tuesday, October 7, during a meeting with resident electoral commissioners (RECs) at the INEC headquarters in Abuja.
+Agbamuche-Mbu, the longest-serving national commissioner at INEC, assumed the role on Tuesday, October 7, during a meeting with resident electoral commissioners (RECs) at the commission's headquarters in Abuja.

 Source: Twitter